 Q. I’m 32 and just had my first anaphylaxis experience to shrimp.
 It was scary: I was wheezing and could hardly breathe.
 How can a grown woman suddenly develop a food allergy?

 Dr. Scott Sicherer: You are not alone in developing shrimp allergy as an adult.
 In our U.S. prevalence studies and studies in Canada that tracked peanut, tree nut, fish, shellfish and sesame allergies, shellfish was the most common self-reported allergy.

-A route of exposure other than through the mouth may be a contributing problem for adult-onset allergy.
+A route of exposure other than through the mouth may be a contributing problem for developing a shrimp allergy as an adult.
 Most food allergies that begin beyond childhood are mild reactions to raw fruits and vegetables.
 This type of allergy is called oral allergy syndrome and is related to proteins in pollens.
 For example, apple shares similar proteins with birch pollen.
 Thus, becoming allergic to similar proteins in the air starts the trouble.

 A theory has also been proposed that environmental exposure to peanut, without actually eating peanut, may increase the risk of peanut allergy.
 Interestingly, shellfish proteins are similar to ones found in dust mite and cockroach, although most people with those allergies tolerate shellfish.

 Digestion changes might also play a role.
 There are cases where adults became allergic to a food they previously tolerated after taking antacids.
 This theory states that the lack of stomach acid reduces digestion and allows the protein to pass to the immune system intact.
 This probably does not account for many cases of allergy because antacids are widely used by those who never develop problems, but it raises a possibility that some change in digestion may be a factor.

 Another possibility is that some insult against the immune system, for example a viral illness, might trigger an imbalance, leading to a new attack on an innocent food protein.